AlexTang0620/NETCore2/module5.md

   }
   ```

+  // add-get-api

-6. Run the application and navigate to `/api/products`, it should return the string "Hello World".
+- Run the application and navigate to `/api/products`, it should return the string "Hello World".

+<br><br>

 ## Returning JSON from the controller